The Intellectual Property and Antitrust Review: Australia

 ii Refusals to license

 Australian competition law does not oblige a party to license its IP rights.
 A refusal to license by a party that has a substantial degree of market power does not mean that a breach of Section 46 has occurred.
 For Section 46 to be engaged, the refusal must be for the purpose or have the effect or likely effect of substantially lessening competition in a relevant market.
-Under the former Section 46 of the CCA, which required a 'use' or 'taking advantage' of market power but not an anti-competitive effect, the Australian High Court in Melway Publishing Pty Ltd v.
-Robert Hicks Pty Ltd 3 recognised that, where a party is otherwise entitled to refuse to licence its IP rights without contravention of the CCA, it is not the purpose of Section 46 to dictate how that party should choose its licensees.4 Whether this reasoning will continue to be relevant under the current Section 46, which replaced the former anticompetitive purpose test with a test of having the purpose, effect or likely effect of substantially lessening competition in a market, remains to be seen.
+Under the former Section 46 of the CCA, which required a 'use' or 'taking advantage' of market power but not an anticompetitive effect (as noted above), the Australian High Court in Melway Publishing Pty Ltd v.
+Robert Hicks Pty Ltd 3 recognised that, where a party is otherwise entitled to refuse to license its IP rights without contravention of the CCA, it is not the purpose of Section 46 to dictate how that party should choose its licensees.4 Whether this reasoning will continue to be relevant under the current Section 46, which replaced the former anticompetitive purpose test with a test of having the purpose, effect or likely effect of substantially lessening competition in a market, remains to be seen.

 iii Unfair and discriminatory licensing